AlainJoss/datathon_ubs/README.md

 ### Notebooks
 - Each notebook in this directory applies a different anomaly detection technique, allowing us to compare their effectiveness and suitability for various types of data scenarios.

+## Stability Index

+### Notebook
+- The notebook included in the directory using the discrepancy between short-term movements and long-term movements, in order to estimate the stability of each company within a single numerical value.
+- It also includes visualization of three representative companies, which show that the estimated stability correlates to the actual market and sentiment stability.

 ------
 ------
 # TODO: